 The Chavez economic program is dependent on an expanding flow of revenue from the energy sector, particularly oil.

 Large scale capital flight and investor uncertainty regarding the treatment of foreign businesses have magnified the dependency on oil revenues.
+[The treatment of foreign investment is no different from the treatment of domestic business.
+Indeed, foreign investment in 2000 adding to 2.7 billion US$, although still weak, grew 25% when compared to 1999.]
+It is acknowledged that capital flight has been significant, reaching by some accounts, about 7 billion during 2000.

 The Chavez economic program seeks to diversify the economic base of the Venezuelan economy and redistribute wealth toward the Venezuelan underclass.
 The state will play a very active role in both objectives.

 Despite his rhetoric, Chavez has yet to initiate significant reversals against foreign business.
 His objective is to simultaneously court and control foreign businesses, particularly in the energy sector.
 This strategy will ultimately prove unsustainable and Chavez will be forced to choose between facilitating or thwarting foreign direct investment.
+It is acknowledged that Chavez rhetoric has been highly populist but it has been used, in part, to address his political constituencies.
+The actions of his administration have been significantly different, creating a regulatory and business environment that is still reasonably secure.
+Laws and regulations entirely formulated during his administration preserve the competitive tone of laws that he signed (and that therefore he is responsible for) but partly formulated during the Caldera Administration.
+This is the case, for example, of the regulations to the Gaseous Hydrocarbons Law and the Electric Service Law.

 There is significant uncertainty in the labor sector, as a result of conflict between Chavez and the two national labor union federations.
+This conclusion is mostly based on the recent referendum where non-union members (i.e., all registered voters) were asked whether they agreed with replacing the directives of the Venezuelan unions, for a period of 180 days.
+With very low turnout (about 30 percent of registered voters), the answer to this question was positive with a margin of 65 percent.
+Following the referendum there was a few manifestations organized by the removed directives but in general there has been no social or labor unrest after the referendum.
+Public discussion on this topic has been minimal.

 Chavez’s grip on power seems secure, but a reversal of his populist positions could trigger a confrontation with the military.
+The political group least likely to trigger a confrontation with Chavez is the military, because its participation in the political and economic life of Venezuela has increased exponentially.
+It is acknowledged that there are some sectors within the military being in a less favorable position, but in general, the military is leading the country.
+On the other hand, traditional economic groups are in a much less favorable position than in the past.
+Many benefits that these groups had in previous administrations were removed.
+These groups, however, present little to moderate risk to the Chavez Administration because they are disorganized politically, and many members of this group have chosen the route of leaving the country, becoming less of a threat.

 1. ECONOMY: Return to growth, spending plans vulnerable to oil price reversal